 The enclosure's innovative waterproof design includes a built-in mounting bracket that allows for a wide range of mounting options.
 The SMM-U2 has a cardioid sensitivity pattern which means it is most sensitive to the front and sides and less sensitive to the back.
-For most applications, it is recommended to mount the microphone pointing straight up to the sky.
+For most dry-weather applications, it is recommended to mount the microphone pointing straight up to the sky.
 That will maximize coverage volume in the air and minimize ground noises from insects.
+For wet-weather deployment and additional directional mounting instructions, please go to: Optimize Orientation.

 The microphone's built-in mounting bracket has L-shaped zip-tie holes that also allow mounting horizontally for applications where the bat activity is from a known direction, such as a cave exit.